elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ### Starting applications

-When we define a `.app` file, which is the application specification, we are able to start and stop the application as a whole.
+When we define an `.app` file, which is the application specification, we are able to start and stop the application as a whole.
 We haven't worried about this so far for two reasons:

 1. Mix automatically starts our current application for us